Sick migrants disembark stranded Italian boat as Salvini defies U.N.

 Around 200 protesters gathered at the Catania port on Saturday, some waving flags of left-wing movements and parties, calling for the migrants to be allowed to disembark.

-Salvini has taken full responsibility for his ministry’s actions and said any charges should be leveled against him personally, challenging the prosecutor to arrest him.
+Salvini has taken full responsibility for his ministry’s actions and said any charges should be levelled against him personally, challenging the prosecutor to arrest him.

 Separately, a group of charities appealed to a Catania administrative court on Saturday to order the migrants to be urgently disembarked.